dinosimone/wealthforge-ruby/README.md

     $ gem install wealth_forge

+## Configuration

+Before you can use the gem, you'll have to set a few environment variables below.

+WF_CRT_FILE: Your certificate
+WF_KEY_FILE: Your private key
+ENVIRONMENT: production|development

 ## Usage

 Please refer to the official WealthForge API [documentation](https://api.wealthforge.com/) for a full list of functions.
 This client is currently a partial implementation of the most commnoly used functionality.